 If a person with suspected heat stroke is unconscious, place them on their side with their mouth down (to drain any fluid) and the chin up to prevent possible suffocation.

-Do not give aspirin or paracetamol to someone with heatstroke as they may make things worse.
+Do not give aspirin or paracetamol to someone with heatstroke since this may make things worse.

 Heatstroke is linked to dehydration, so in hot conditions: